 - We developed and published our Group Human Rights Policy and Statement for all DP World employees.
-Our Human Rights Statement is also available on our website. - We conducted a dedicated human rights virtual awareness session ('login and learn') to share our approach with our global sustainability champions and enhance awareness of human rights. - diligence programme to conduct a country risk mapping exercise,
+Our Human Rights Statement is also available on our website. - We conducted a dedicated human rights virtual awareness session ('login and learn') to share our approach with our global sustainability champions and enhance awareness of human rights. - We finalised our human rights due diligence programme to conduct a country risk mapping exercise,